Promethazine and Dextromethorphan

 Atropine-like signs and symptoms–dry mouth, fixed dilated pupils, flushing, as well as gastrointestinal symptoms, may occur.

-Treatment: The treatment of overdosage with Promethazine and Dextromethorphan is essentially symptomatic and supportive.
+The treatment of overdosage with Promethazine and Dextromethorphan is essentially symptomatic and supportive.
 Only in cases of extreme overdosage or individual sensitivity do vital signs including respiration, pulse, blood pressure, temperature, and EKG need to be monitored.
 Activated charcoal orally or by lavage may be given, or sodium or magnesium sulfate orally as a cathartic.
-Attention should be given to the reestablishment of adequate respiratory exchange through provision of a patient airway and institution of assisted or controlled ventilation.
+Attention should be given to the reestablishment of adequate respiratory exchange through provision of a patent airway and institution of assisted or controlled ventilation.
 Diazepam may be used to control convulsions.
 Acidosis and electrolyte losses should be corrected.
 The antidotal efficacy of narcotic antagonists to dextromethorphan has not been established; note that any of the depressant effects of promethazine are not reversed by naloxone.
 Avoid analeptics, which may cause convulsions.

 Severe hypotension usually responds to the administration of norepinephrine or phenylephrine.
 EPINEPHRINE SHOULD NOT BE USED, since its use in a patient with partial adrenergic blockage may further lower the blood pressure.